A-Z of waste

 Which bin?
 Landfill Alternative option Reusable masks -

 Which bin?
 Most end up in landfill however it depends on what the item is.
 For more specific information please contact sustainable-campus@unimelb.edu.au.
 Alternative option Avoid accepting or buying merchandise that you don't need.
-In the case of running events, if you do need branded merchandise, make sure to do the following where appropriate:
+In the case of running events, if you do need branded merchandise, make sure to do the following where appropriate:- Do not overbuy.
+Monitor the number of items purchased and given away;

 - Ensure items are not dated so that they can be reused in the following months/years;